au-ts/microkit_tutorial/website/src/part1.md

 ## Accessing the UART

 Our serial driver will be useless unless it can actually access the UART device registers.
-We cannot just access the physical address of the UART device since we in user-space programs we are in a virtual address space.
-So we will need to map in the physical address into our PD's virtual address space.
+We cannot just access the physical address of the UART device since the driver is a user-space program (Protection Domain) and so has its own virtual address space.
+This means we will need to map in the physical address into our PD's virtual address space.
 Microkit provides an abstraction for this, it is called "Memory Regions".

 ### Memory Regions (MRs)